alexandertornede/extreme_algorithm_selection/README.md

 We created a benchmark dataset with over 1200 machine learning classification algorithms represented by feature information and evaluated them on almost 68 classification datasets from the [OpenML CC-18 benchmark](https://docs.openml.org/benchmark/#openml-cc18).
 This dataset contains both feature information for algorithms and datasets.
 Furthermore, the accuracy of the classification algorithms on the datasets is reported.

 ### Datasets
 We used all datasets contained in the OpenML CC-18 benchmark, except for the ones with the IDs 40923,40927,40996,554.
 The first two were excluded for technical reasons as they yielded errors within our code due to formatting errors.
-The latter two were excluded since none of the algorithms were sucessfully evaluated within a timelimit of 5 minutes.
+The latter two were excluded since none of the algorithms were successfully evaluated within a time limit of 5 minutes.

 Datasets are represented in terms of features by all 45 OpenML landmarkers, for which different configurations of the following learning algorithms are evaluated based on the error rate, area under the (ROC) curve, and Kappa coefficient: Naive Bayes, One-Nearest Neighbour, Decision Stump, Random Tree, REPTree and J48.